The Gauntlet (film): Plot

-While stopping in town for a meal, the two are ambushed by a police helicopter sent by Blakelock; Shockley lures it into an area filled with high-altitude power lines and the chopper eventually explodes after striking a pylon.
-The motorcycle is disabled by a stray bullet, so they hop on a train, on which, coincidentally, the same two bikers whose machine they had "borrowed" are riding.
+While stopping in a small town for a meal, the two are ambushed by a police helicopter sent by Blakelock; Shockley lures it into an area filled with high-altitude power lines and the chopper eventually explodes after striking a pylon.
+The motorcycle is disabled by a stray bullet, so they hop on a train, on which, coincidentally, the same two bikers whose wheels they had "borrowed" are riding.
 The bikers beat Shockley and attempt to rape Mally.
 Shockley is only barely able to retrieve his gun and force them off.
 Shockley and Mally both realize that going back to Phoenix will be suicide, but it is the only way to prove their innocence.

-Following a night together where they decide to marry, Shockley has Mally hold up a bus while he throws out the luggage.
+Following a night together where they choose to marry, Shockley has Mally hold up a bus while he throws out the luggage.
 After reinforcing the driver's seat with armored plating, they drive into Phoenix using a route Shockley had purposefully mailed to Blakelock.
 Maynard Josephson, Shockley's former partner, warns the two of a gauntlet of armed police officers whom Blakelock has set up to "welcome" them.
 Josephson convinces Shockley to turn himself in to Feyderspiel, whom he mistakenly thinks will help them.
-As the pair follows Josephson outside, Josephson is shot dead by snipers from a nearby building, and Shockley is hit in the leg.
+As the pair follows Josephson to a patrol car, Josephson is shot dead by snipers from a nearby building, and Shockley is hit in the leg.

 With no other option, the two return to the bus and enter the town.
 The bus is shot at as it runs the titular "gauntlet" of hundreds of armed officers lining both sides of the road, until it reaches the steps of City Hall, finally immobilized.
 Shockley emerges and begins to walk inside with Mally when Blakelock and Feyderspiel confront them.
 A panicking Blakelock grabs the nearest officer's gun and murders Feyderspiel, but runs out of ammunition before he can finish Shockley.
 Mally grabs Shockley's revolver and shoots the commissioner dead.
 Realizing Blakelock's crimes, the rest of the assembled officers watch as Shockley and Mally walk away safely from the gauntlet.